rlechtenberg/kcHARS/README.md

 <!-- badges: end -->

-The kcHARS R package provides functions for reading and working with eHARS data.
+The kcHARS R package provides functions for Public Health–Seattle & King County epidemiologists to use for reading and working with eHARS data.

 ## Installation